The Dog: Happy Life

 The Dog: Happy Life is a pet simulator for the PlayStation Portable.
 The video game is based on The Dog and Friends franchise by Artlist.

 Information

 The game features realistic dogs that can be dressed up in accessories and photographed and played with in various ways.
 It was developed by Yuke's.
-The Dog: Happy Life is similar and is known to be compared to Nintendogs for the Nintendo DS.
+The Dog: Happy Life is similar and compared to Nintendogs for the Nintendo DS.
 The game includes a feature that allows the player to take pictures of the virtual dog and share it on other devices like cell phones by transferring it to a PC.
 The game came out in April 2006 in Japan only.
 The format of this game is intended for a single player.
 The game type is considered to be a simulation, and it is strictly made for the PSP console.